nmarsollier/nmarsollier/README.md

 - React, Node with Typescript
 - Code Samples: [github.com/nmarsollier](https://github.com/nmarsollier/)
 - Duration: 2013 - 2023

-## Personal Presentation

-I try to honor the quote : _"Everything should be made as simple as possible, but no simpler"_

-My main objective is to build strong architectures using simple patterns.

-In my personal repositories you can see some of the educational resources created by me, and also some other tests with different architectures or simple software demos.

 ## Some interestings repositories with sameple code